Why The Answer to “How Long Should a Resume Be?” Hasn’t Changed

 Why are Shorter Resumes Better?

-It all makes sense when you consider the six second rule: Recruiters spend an average of six seconds reading your resume.
+You’ll get the answer to how long should a resume be when you consider the six-second rule: Recruiters spend an average of six seconds reading your resume.

 A concise resume will grab the reviewer’s attention by highlighting the most valuable information and leaving out distractions, fluff, and bloated bullet points.